 “Live in peace with one another.
 We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
 See that no one repays another with evil for evil, but always seek after that which is good for one another and for all people.
 Rejoice always; pray without ceasing; in everything give thanks; for this is God’s will for you in Christ Jesus.”

 Thankfulness also just plain DISPELS.
-It rids us of fear, lack of trust, bitterness; and it engenders a human heart which looks for the good in all situations.
+It rids us of fear, lack of trust, bitterness, and it engenders a human heart that looks for the good in all situations.
 It makes us open to God’s plan for our lives, not solely our intentions.
 Giving thanks creates trust that although we can’t understand what might be going on, we can be in peace because we have an Advocate who truly does know.

 Saint Matthew even addresses worry (which of course is the antithesis of thankfulness) when Christ says in Matthew 6: 25-25-34, “Therefore I tell you, do not worry about your life, what you will eat or what you will drink, or about your body, what you will wear.
-Is not life more than food, and the body more than clothing?
+Is not life more than food and the body more than clothing?
 Look at the birds of the air; they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And can any of you by worrying add a single hour to your span of life?
 And why do you worry about clothing?
 Consider the lilies of the field, how they grow; they neither toil nor spin, yet I tell you, even Solomon in all his glory was not clothed like one of these.
 But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the oven, will he not much more clothe you—you of little faith?
 Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
 For it is the Gentiles who strive for all these things; and indeed your heavenly Father knows that you need all these things.
 But strive first for the kingdom of God and his righteousness, and all these things will be given to you as well.
 So do not worry about tomorrow, for tomorrow will bring worries of its own.
 Today’s trouble is enough for today.”

 Martha Wild King, M. Ed., Author